First Published on March 23, 2022

 Climbing Sigiriya Rock Sri Lanka was definitely a mind-blowing experience for me.
 The adrenaline of the hike coupled with the delightful secrets that were revealed with each step had me completely dazed.
 There are so many details to absorb that even after spending an entire morning, I was hungry for more.
 In fact, Sigiriya Sri Lanka still haunts me with unanswered questions, its delightful lores and stunning craftsmanship.

 Through this virtual Sigiriya rock fortress tour, you will soon experience the same frenzy.
 You will, in fact, find your own reasons to plan a trip to the Lion Rock of Sri Lanka.
-For that, I have ensured that the rest of this Sigiriya rock fortress guide includes useful tips information.
+For that, I have ensured that the rest of this Sigiriya travel guide includes useful tips and information.
 So, let’s begin our journey to and see the key Sigiriya attractions.

 - 1 What is Sigiriya rock?

 - 2 Did Ravana build the rock fortress of Sigiriya?

 - 3 History of Sigiriya rock fortress Sri Lanka

 - 4 Sigiriya Rock Fortress Facts

 - 5 Architecture and Layout of Sigiriya fortress in Sri Lanka

 - 6 What are the key Sigiriya attractions? | The Sigiriya rock fortress tour